• Skip to primary navigation

 Vegan Thin Mint Truffles

-What can possibly be better than Girl Scout thin mints?
-Vegan thin mint truffles!
-Decadent chocolate-mint cookies are combined with dairy-free cream cheese and covered with rich chocolate.
-These irresistible little morsels of deliciousness are quick, no-bake, and incredibly easy to make!
+These Thin Mint Truffles are fun to make and so tasty!
+Chocolate-mint cookies are combined with vegan cream cheese and covered with rich chocolate.
+Such irresistible little morsels of deliciousness that are incredibly easy to make!

 Course: Dessert